 In the above tabulation, unaccounted losses include evaporation losses from the treatment lagoons and storage reservoir, seepage losses from both the treatment and storage cells, and flow meter inaccuracies.
-Unaccounted losses of 152,572 m for 2016 are consistent with previous years.
+Unaccounted losses of 199,857 m3 for 2017 are consistent with previous years.

-1.4.3 Irrigation Water Quality Data (OC 6.3)
+1.4.4 Irrigation Water Quality Data (OC 6.3)

-Effluent quality data for reclaimed water prior to irrigation is presented in Appendix B. Item 6.3 of the OC requires a maximum limit of 2.2 MPN/100mL for fecal coliforms.
-Results for the 2016 irrigation season are consistent with the OC requirements.
+Effluent quality data for reclaimed water prior to irrigation is presented in Table 1-9.
+Item 6.3 of the OC requires a maximum limit of 2.2 MPN/100mL for fecal coliforms.
+As seen, results for the 2017 irrigation season, as presented in Table 1.9, are consistent with the OC requirements.

-To provide background data to assist with future soil assessment studies, the Town of Oliver continued with an expanded monitoring programme to include phosphorus, nitrogen, chloride and sodium through 2016.
-Data for these parameters are tabulated in Appendix B.
+To provide background data to assist with future soil assessment studies, the Town of Oliver continued with an expanded monitoring programme to include phosphorus, nitrogen, chloride and sodium through 2017.
+Data for these parameters are tabulated in Table 1-9.

-Seasonal (April to October) averages for total phosphorus, total nitrogen and sodium sampled at the Chlorine Contact Basin for the period 2000 to 2016 are summarized as follows:
+Seasonal (April to October) averages for total phosphorus, total nitrogen and sodium sampled at the Chlorine Contact Basin for the period 2000 to 2017 are summarized in Table 1-10.

-TABLE 1-9: IRRIGATION WATER QUALITY DATA
+TABLE 1-9: SUMMARY OF RECLAIMED WATER QUALITY DATA